AdobeDocs/express-add-ons-docs/src/pages/guides/faq.md

 ### Did the mime type for an exported PDF change?

   Yes, the mime type of an exported rendition created using the [Export `createRenditions`](../references/addonsdk/app-document.md#createrenditions) method is now `text/plain` rather than `application/pdf`.
+Please note, you should still specify `application/pdf` in the `RenditionFormat` passed to the export method for PDFs, but be aware that the file returned will have a mime type of `text/plain`.